GaijinEntertainment/daScript/doc/source/stdlib/rtti.rst

 +-----------------+-+--+

-to be documented
+typedef|rtti|ProgramFlags to be documented

-.. _alias_RttiValue:
+.. _alias-RttiValue:

 .. das:attribute:: RttiValueis a variant type